py2exe/py2exe/docs/py2exe.freeze.md

  - <b>`bundle_files == 1`</b>:  Extension modules and the Python DLL are put into  the zipfile or the EXE/DLL files, and everything is loaded without unpacking to  the file system.
 This does not work for some DLLs, so use with  caution.
  - <b>`bundle_files == 0`</b>:  Extension modules, the Python DLL, and other needed DLLs are put  into the zipfile or the EXE/DLL files, and everything is loaded  without unpacking to the file system.
 This does not work for  some DLLs, so use with caution.

-Version information (`version_info`): Information passed in this dictionary are attached to the frozen executable and displayed in its Properties -> Details view.
+Version information (`version_info`): Information passed in this dictionary are attached to all frozen executables and displayed in its Properties -> Details view.
+If you need to specify different version information for each of the frozen binaries you should add `version_info` dictionary to each of the `windows` and `console targets.
 Supported keys:
  - <b>`version`</b> (str):  version number
  - <b>`description`</b> (str):  -
  - <b>`comments`</b> (str):  -